If you are a budding entrepreneur thinking about starting your own business, you have probably heard of a business plan.

 1. Understanding the market and the competition

-It is when you sit down to write a business plan that you actually understand the customer – what they buy and why they choose those products or services.
-You also become aware of your competitors and how they have succeeded in the market.
-This analysis will help you develop your own strategies to survive and succeed.
+It is when you sit down to write a business plan that you actually start to dig deeper and understand the customer – what they buy, when they buy and why they choose those particular products or services.
+You also become more aware of your competitors and how they have succeeded in the market.
+This analysis will help you develop your own strategies for your business to survive and succeed.

 2. Assessing the feasibility

-Most of us dream of starting a business at some point of our lives.
-It is only when you get to the business plan stage, that you fully realise the realities of your decision.
-A formal plan helps you explore the financial feasibility and business risks and help to decide whether this business opportunity is the right one for you.
+Most of us all dream of starting our own business at some point of our lives.
+It is only when you get to the business plan stage, that you fully realise the realities of your dream and your decision.
+A formal business plan helps you explore the financial feasibility and business risks and will also help to decide whether this business opportunity is actually the right one for you.

 3. Determining financial requirements

-A good business plan also helps you to list out all potential expenses and help you assess your financial needs.
+A good business plan also helps you to list out all of your potential business related expenses and help you assess your financial needs.
 How much capital will you need initially?
 What will you be using it for?
 Will you need to rent office space?
 What equipment will you need?
-These are some of the questions you will find yourself answering when preparing a business plan.
+These are some of the key questions you will find yourself answering when preparing a business plan.

 4. Attracting investors

 A sound business plan is essential in order to attract investors.
-Whether you are approaching commercial banks, governmental lenders or venture capitalists, one thing is certain – they will all ask for a business plan.
-A detailed, well-written plan goes a long way towards getting good financial backing.
-Investors are more likely to approve your financing if they feel that you are serious about your business and have put in a lot of effort for its success.
+Whether you are approaching commercial banks, governmental lenders or venture capitalists, one thing is certain – they will all always ask for a business plan.
+A detailed, well-written business plan goes a long way towards getting good financial backing.
+Investors are more likely to approve your financing if they feel that you are serious about your business and have put in a lot of thought, planning and effort for its success.

 5. Attracting partners and employees

-If you are looking to establish a partnership with a reputable company, a business plan becomes crucial.
+If you are looking to establish a partnership with a reputable company, a business plan becomes a crucial aspect of your overall business strategy.
 The plan also helps to attract top quality talent as employees and helps to retain them.

 6. Setting growth milestones and long-term goals

 In order to succeed as a small business, you should have specific milestones and goals to work towards.
-A business plan is the ideal place to give words to your ideas.
+A business plan is the ideal place to start to map out your goals and give words to your ideas.
 Having it in writing makes it much easier to plan for and achieve.
-These milestones become your quarterly, monthly and even weekly targets and are a great tracking mechanism.
+These milestones become your quarterly, monthly and even weekly targets and are a great mechanism to keep you on track.

 7. Growing your business, branching out or selling